Lisa Vanderpump Blames Stress Of ‘RHOBH’ Season 9 For Bout With Depression

 “You feel kind of bolstered by it, so I thank them for that, but I had a very, very, very tough time this year,” Vanderpump explained.

-According to Vanderpump, she was forced to speak to a grief counselor after the suicide death of her brother, Mark Vanderpump, and because of the challenges she faced while filming The Real Housewives of Beverly Hills, which were added to her grift, she ended up on antidepressants.
+According to Vanderpump, she was forced to speak to a grief counselor after the suicide death of her brother, Mark Vanderpump.
+This was also because of the challenges she faced while filming The Real Housewives of Beverly Hills, which added to her grief as she ended up on antidepressants.

 “I’ve never taken anything in my life, you know, I’ve never been to therapy in my life, but I think slowly I’m in a lot better place than I was,” she said.